 - Pursuit of a double major/emphasis generally increases overall time to complete a degree.
-Changing one’s degree/emphasis may also result in loss of transfer credit, e.g., where the new major/emphasis has different requirements.
+Changing one’s major/emphasis may also result in loss of transfer credit, e.g., where the new major/emphasis has different requirements.

-- A visual representation of the year-round structure can be viewed here.
+- A visual representation of the year-round structure for undergraduates can be viewed here.

 - The current academic calendar can be found here.

 - Please submit your transcripts to the World Education Services (“WES”) for conversion to U.S. equivalents, and select the WES ICAP course-by-course evaluation.
 More details are available on the WES website.